nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 Client libraries should automatically handle reconnection as follows:

- * If the client is configured with a specific list of `nsqd` instances, reconnection should be handled by delaying the retry attempt in an exponential backoff manner (i.e. try to reconnect in 8s, 16s, 32s, etc., up to a max).
+ * If the consumer is configured with a specific list of `nsqd` instances, reconnection should be handled by delaying the retry attempt in an exponential backoff manner (i.e. try to reconnect in 8s, 16s, 32s, etc., up to a max).

- * If the client is configured to discover instances via `nsqlookupd`, reconnection should be handled automatically based on the polling interval (i.e. if a client disconnects from an `nsqd`, the client library should *only* attempt to reconnect if that instance is discovered by a subsequent `nsqlookupd` polling round).
-This ensures that clients can learn about producers that are introduced to the topology *and* ones that are removed (or failed).
+ * If the consumer is configured to discover instances via `nsqlookupd`, reconnection should be handled automatically based on the polling interval (i.e. if a consumer disconnects from an `nsqd`, the client library should *only* attempt to reconnect if that instance is discovered by a subsequent `nsqlookupd` polling round).
+This ensures that consumers can learn about producers that are introduced to the topology *and* ones that are removed (or failed).

 ## <a name="feature_negotiation">Feature Negotiation</a>